ddenysov/purrsurance/apps/services/agent-intention-classifier/README.md

 ## Overview

 The Intention Classifier Agent analyzes user input and determines which specialized agent should handle the request.
-It classifies user intentions into three categories:
+It classifies user intentions into four categories:

 - **PolicyAgent** - For insurance policy, claims, and car accident related queries
 - **VetDocAgent** - For pet health symptoms and veterinary questions
+- **BookingAgent** - For booking and scheduling veterinarian appointments
 - **AgentNotFoundException** - For greetings and other unrelated queries

 ## Architecture